 Participants should include the following information in their privacy policies:

-Advertisers must provide a secure way for customers to purchase products online and systems are expected to follow best practices for privacy and security.
+Sellers must provide a secure way for customers to purchase products online and systems are expected to follow best practices for privacy and security.
 If your website collects sensitive personal information, your site must be hosted on a secure server that uses SSL (https).
 The following information is all considered to be sensitive personal information.

 - Credit and debit card numbers